alfonsogober/knearest/README.md

   stringAlgorithm: 'Levenshtein'                      // Optional.
 Defaults to 'Jaro-Winkler' });

-// Let's add a new data point, this time without a "type".
-// We want to guess the value of "type". var unknown = {rooms: 12, area: 1375 };

 // knearest is also an EventEmitter.
 // The below line will print to terminal each time a node is added. machine.on('node', console.log);

+// Let's add a new data point, this time without a "type".
+// We want to guess the value of "type".
-// .guess(property, node) returns a bluebird Promise. machine.guess('type', unknown)
+// .guess(property, node) returns a bluebird Promise. machine.guess('type', {rooms: 12, area: 1375 })
   .then((result) = {
     console.log('Value of "' + result.feature + '" is probably ' + chalk.green(result.value) + ' ('+result.elapsed+'ms)');
     process.exit(0);